meyerls/aruco-estimator/README.md

 ## About

 This project automatically computes the correct scale and registration of 3D reconstructions generated with [COLMAP](https://colmap.github.io/) by placing one or more ArUco markers in the scene.
+This module does not perform the reconstruction task itself so a colmap installation isn't needed.
 ## Installation

 This repository is tested on Python 3.6+ and can be installed from PyPI: